joaduo/python-simplerpc/README.md

 # python-simplerpc

-Python-simplerpc makes it really simple to publish your python webserver API as a client side javacscript API that will access the server API.
-You can used this library with any existing Python Web framework.
+Python-simplerpc makes it really simple to publish your python webserver API as a client side javacscript API.
+You can use this library with any existing Python Web framework.

-Suppose a class at `myserver.web_api.images.InstantMesseges.InstantMesseges` on javascript can become class at `web_api.images.InstantMesseges.InstantMesseges` with the same methods.
+Suppose a class at namespace `myserver.web_api.images.InstantMesseges.InstantMesseges` on javascript can become class at `rpc_api.images.InstantMesseges` with the same methods.

 You can point to a python package and python-simplerpc will generate the Javascript API to access the server.